vincentl98/wsrpc/README.md

 ```

 ## Known limitations
-- Only Python is supported, type
+- Only Python is supported
-- As Dill is being used for serialization, wsrpc has the same
+- As **dill** is being used for serialization, wsrpc has the same
 limitations concerning custom classes.
-See Dill's documentation.
+See [dill documentation](https://dill.readthedocs.io/en/latest/index.html).